jeremeybingham/pyramco/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-$pyramco
+pyramco
 ========

-$A complete Python wrapper class for the RAMCO AMS API.
+A complete Python wrapper class for the RAMCO AMS API.

 Make requests easier: